nickffox/KeyboardObserving/README.md

 This package give you the ability to observe changes to keyboard state using the `Keyboard` `ObservableObject` type.

-It also provides a `KeyboardObservingView` that adjusts it's content to avoid the keyboard.
+It also provides a `KeyboardObservingView` that adjusts it's content to avoid the keyboard, and a `.keyboardObserving()` ViewModifier that adjusts the modified view to avoid the keyboard.

 ![Demo](./images/demo.gif)